 It’s almost time to celebrate Mom!
-While we love nothing more than a great Mother's Day brunch (in fact, there are a lots of kid-friendly area restaurants to try), there’s something to be said about honoring her a little differently this year.
+While we love nothing more than a great Mother's Day brunch (in fact, there are a lots of kid-friendly area restaurants to try), wrangling little ones in a restaurant isn't always the most relaxing experience.

 So whether you’re trying to avoid a mid-meal meltdown courtesy of your toddler or just looking to get outside and enjoy the beautiful spring weather, we rounded up 35 things to do this Mother’s Day that don’t require restaurant reservations.
 Some take place on Saturday—because, let’s face it, we deserve more than a day!

 Looking for more things to do in Westchester and the Hudson Valley?
 Consult our Event Calendar and sign up for our newsletters!